kukarzev/howto/new_linux_install.md

+# LiveUSB for MacOSX
+Mac seems to be particularly stupid

 # Linux Desktop Config
 The steps to do a fresh install and bring it to a configuration I like.
 Always keep /home in a separate partition.